 (b) Amendments, modifications, supplements, repeal or other changes in zoning regulations and restrictions and zone boundaries-Amendments in zoning ordinances shall not be applicable or enforceable without consent of the owner with regard to buildings and uses for which either (i) building permits have been issued pursuant to G.S.
 153A-357 prior to the enactment of the ordinance making the change or changes so long as the permits remain valid and unexpired pursuant to G.S.
 153A-358 and unrevoked pursuant to G.S.
 153A-362 or (ii) a vested right has been established pursuant to G.S.
 153A-344.1 and such vested right remains valid and unexpired pursuant to G.S.
 153A-344.1."

-"§ 160A-388.
+SECTION 8.(a) G.S.
+160A-388 reads as rewritten: "§ 160A-388.
 Board of adjustment.